wovosoft/laravel-permissions/README.md

 - Vue Components for each possible features .
 - Components are reusable.
 So, the default layout can be modified according to the needs of your application.
 - Currently the front-end uses Bootstrap-Vue.
 But you can easily change it's layout.
-- The front-end vue components are packaged as a npm package.
-You can use it as module for you bundlers eg. Webpack,
+- The front-end vue components are packaged as an npm package.
+You can use it as a module for you bundlers eg. Webpack,
 - Check the main [spatie/laravel-permission](https://github.com/spatie/laravel-permission) for more details.

 ## Installation